 Excluding accounts from your Password Health score

-If you would like to exclude an account from being a part of your Password Health score, you can click on the small X on the far-right when you roll over an account.
+If you would like to exclude an account from being a part of your Password Health score, you can click on the "remove" icon on the far-right when you roll over an account.

 Doing so will remove this account from the calculation of your Password Health score and add the account to the Excluded tab.
 If you later want to undo an exclusion, simply click on Include on the far-right when you rollover the account on the Excluded tab.